Learn How To Copyright a Script

 Poor Man’s CopyrightWrite a script, mail it to yourself, and don’t open the envelope when you get the letterGet the proof of the date you made the scriptMight not serve anything at the court since it’s easy to put a fake date on a letter

-Copyright NoticeWrite a notice saying you own copyrights to the scriptDeter others from using your work without your permissionWon’t help you much if you decide to sue the infringer and you haven’t registered your copyright to the script
+Copyright NoticeWrite a notice saying you own copyrights to the scriptDeter others from using your work without your permissionWon’t help you much if you decide to send demand letters to the infringer and you haven’t registered your copyright to the script

 WGA East and WGA WestRegister your script at the Writers Guild of America Get proof of authorship and record the date of your creationDoesn’t give you the power to make a lawsuit